binarytf/binarytf/SPEC.md

 | :--: | :----: | :----: |
 | `3`  | Length | Digit  |

-A positive arbitrary-precision BigInteger, they are stored in unary form.
+A [positive arbitrary-precision BigInteger][PBigInt], they are stored in unary form.
 The digits are stored with the least significant byte stored first.

 ## NBigInt